DOA Colour Assembly Guide

 To identify and keep track of every part in the kit, download and print the Component Sorting Sheet (PDF).

-Standoffs and Header (Bag 1) top
+Standoffs, Header, and DOA Sockets (Bag 1) top

 Insert Standoffs top